SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 - Numeric Literal
 - Boolean Literal
 - `null` / `undefined`
-- Template Literal without placeholders
+- Template Literal without any expression
 - Arrays of the previous, spread operators will be ignored (not taken into account)
-- Object Literals with simple literals as keys and values (again, spread operators will be ignored / not taken into account)
+- Object Literals with "Simple Literals" as keys and values (again, spread operators will be ignored / not taken into account)

 ## Dependency Analysis